Service Today! Without Delay

 1. Protect Your High-Tech Gadgets

 The average home has more appliances and devices than ever.
 Without a whole house surge protector, these often expensive pieces of equipment are vulnerable to power surges.
 Most appliances now have sensitive circuit boards and other components, as do LED light bulbs.
 Smart phones and tablets are vulnerable to power surges as well.
-One power surge can damage a circuit board beyond repair, disabling appliances and wiping vast amounts of data contained on personal devices.
+A single power surge can destroy a circuit board, break appliances, and erase large amounts of data from personal devices.

 2. Transient Surges Protection